Water Conservation Advisory Council

 Water Conservation Best Management Practices

 Best Management Practices (BMPs) are a menu of options for which entities within a water use sector can choose to implement in order to achieve benchmarks and goals through water conservation.
-BMPs are voluntary efficiency measures that are intended to save a quantifiable amount of water, either directly or indirectly, and can be implemented within a specified timeframe.
+Best management practices are voluntary efficiency measures that are intended to save a quantifiable amount of water, either directly or indirectly, and can be implemented within a specified timeframe.

 Best Management Practices Implemented by Utilities

-Many utilities currently implement a range of BMPs as part of their water conservation program.
-Open the spreadsheet to view the BMPs implemented by utilities as reported to TWDB: 2017-2021 BMPs.
+Many utilities currently implement a range of best management practices as part of their water conservation program.
+The table displays utilities and the BMPs they have chosen to implement as reported to TWDB in 2017.

 Best Management Practices Guides

-Browse the following menu of resources to access complete BMPs guides or to download individual practices.
+Browse the following menu of resources to access complete best management practices guides or to download individual practices.

 Understanding BMPs